lennox55555/Savvy-CSV/README.md

 1. **Sign Up/Login**: Create an account or log in to access Savvy CSV's features.
 2. **Specify Data Source**: Enter the URLs of the websites you wish to scrape data from.
-3. **Customize Your CSV**: Choose from our templates or customize your own format.
-4. **Generate Your CSV**: Click 'Generate' and let AI do the rest.
+3. **Generate Your CSV**: Click 'Generate' and let AI do the rest.
 Download your perfect CSV file.

-## <span style="color: #b5ce61;">Business Query</span>

-For inquiries related to business use, partnerships, or API access, please contact us at business@savvycsv.com.
-Our team is dedicated to providing solutions that cater to your specific business needs, ensuring that Savvy CSV seamlessly integrates into your workflow.
+4. **Download CSV File**: Upon a press of a button, a CSV file belongs to you.
+The possibilities are endless!

 ## <span style="color: #57d6ff;">Creators</span>

 <div style="display: flex; align-items: center;">
   <h3><span style="color: #FE6B78;">Lennox Anderson - Lead Engineer</span></h3>